-Health care failure is another blow to Trump's stunted agenda
+Trump: 'We'll let Obamacare fail'

 Story highlights

-- Future success may require big changes in Trump's style.
+- Future success may require big changes in Trump's style

 - He also spent hours this weekend at the US Women's Golf Open